RandomStudio/tether/README.md

 ### Standardisation instead of rules

-In the first version of Tether, we had some complex, multi-stage processes for "agents" to gain the necessary information to start reading or publishing messages.
+In the first version of Tether, we had some complex, multi-stage processes for "agents" to gain the necessary information to even _start_ reading or publishing messages.
 The system assumed a centralised way of configuring and giving "permission" to publish or read anything.

 Tether 2 does away with just about all of this complexity.
 We use a standard messaging protocol (MQTT) in a standard way.
 MessagePack allows the developer to be as structured as they like with data, and we do not (so far) add any further restrictions on message format.